soerr/UnturnedDocumentation/Unturned Server/commands.md

 This is a list of vanilla player commands that can be used in-game on the server as an admin by typing them in the chat.

+> **💡 PRO TIP**
+> If you have Rocket or OpenMod installed on your server, instead of using `/` as a separator, you must use ` ` (space) as a separator.
+> That's why when you want to include space in the message or reason, you must use quotes.
+For example: `/say "Welcome to our server!"
+255 0 0` instead of `/say Welcome to our server!/255/0/0`.

 ### Admin
 The `admin` command is used to give a player admin blue hammer.
 Admin can use all commands and has access to all permissions.